telus/tds-community/packages/ToggleSwitch/ToggleSwitch.md

   The distance between the label and the button can be controlled by the width of the container that wraps `ToggleSwitch` It is recommended to maintain a close enough distance for better user experience and accessibility `FlexGrid` can be used as a container that can control this distance.
 This is demonstrated in the example below
-- `ToggleSwitch` can also be used with an optional `ToolTip` to provide additional explanation or instructions.
-This `ToolTip` can be added by providing `toolTipText` and `toolTipCopy`
+- `ToggleSwitch` can also be used with an optional `Tooltip` to provide additional explanation or instructions.
+This `Tooltip` can be added by providing `tooltipText` and `tooltipCopy`

 ### Accessibility